0x0OZ/0x0OZ.github.io/content/ctf-writeups/2024-07-28-deadsec-ctf.md

 ---
 layout: posts
 title: "DeadSec CTF 2024 Web Writeups"
-tags: [ctf, writeups, deadsec-ctf]
+tags: [ctf, writeups,web]
-socialImage: "/static/images/deadsec-writeups/deadsec.png"
+socialImage: "images/deadsec-writeups/deadsec.png"
 ---

 This is a collection of writeups for the Web challenges of DeadSec CTF 2024.
 The CTF was held by the [DeadSec](https://deadsec.ctf.ae/) team.
 The CTF was held on 28th July 2024.
 My team scored place 48/619 with 1081 points.